minJerrymin/Temperature-Detector/README.md

 ## Future Improvements

-* Use temperature sensors with higher refresh rates and resolutions such as DHT11 and BME280
+* Use temperature sensors with higher refresh rates and resolutions.
 * Optimising the temperature-colour conversion function enables smoother colour transitions.
 * Add ambient “breathing” animation when temperature is stable